-In the case of ESS 3000, each server is simultaneously serving the same single recovery group, ESS3000RG.The server workload within the building block is balanced by subdividing the single shared recovery group into the following log groups: LG001, LG002, LG003, LG004, and the lightweight root or master log group.
+For ESS 3000, each server is simultaneously serving the same single recovery group, ESSRG.
+The server workload within the building block is balanced by subdividing the single shared recovery group into the following log groups: LG001, LG002, LG003, LG004, and the lightweight root or master log group.
 The non-root log groups are called user log groups.
 Only the user log groups contain the file system vdisk NSDs.